 Approved MPN Treatments & MPN Clinical Trials

 The central goal of the Hanns A. Pielenz Clinical Research Center for Myeloproliferative Neoplasms (MPNs) is to develop new and effective therapies for myeloproliferative neoplasms (MPNs) that will significantly improve the quality of life and the outcomes of our patients, extend survival and ultimately cure MPNs.
-The Hanns Pielenz Clinical Research Center for MPNs and Professor Srdan Verstovsek, M.D., Ph.D., the physician who founded and directed the MPN Clinical Research Center, are world renowned for developing novel MPN medications, such as the JAK1/2 inhibitor ruxolitinib, which dramatically improved the lives and extended survival of patients with myelofibrosis.
+The MPN Team at the Hanns Pielenz Clinical Research Center for MPNs at MD Anderson developed novel MPN medications, such as ruxolitinib (JAK1/2 inhibitor), which dramatically improved the lives and extended survival of patients with myelofibrosis.

 Impact of Approved JAK Inhibitors in the Treatment of Myelofibrosis